 Weekend Shadowing Experiences – Rural Medicine

 What is it really like to practice medicine in a small town?
-Twice a year, Northern Medical Program (NMP) students have the opportunity to find out first-hand as part of the Rural Shadowing Program.
-This special initiative, funded through the Northern Medical Programs Trust (NMPT), enables students to spend a weekend, either in the spring or fall, with rural doctors to see what their around-the-clock life and work is like.
+Twice a year, Northern Medical Program students have the opportunity to find out first-hand as part of the Rural Shadowing Program.
+This special initiative, funded through the Northern Medical Programs Trust, enables students to spend a weekend, either in the spring or fall, with rural doctors to see what their around-the-clock life and work is like.
 The experience can include family medicine, in-patient care, emergency medicine and obstetrics.
-Communities include Mackenzie, Valemount, Vanderhoof and Williams Lake.
+Communities include Mackenzie, Smithers (spring), Valemount, Vanderhoof and Williams Lake.

 Students are asked to submit their applications during a call-out for participants in March and September through the NMP’s Student Affairs office.